-Details of all Interested Person Transactions (equal to or exceeding S$100,000 each in value) entered into by ART in FY2019 are disclosed on page 343 of the Annual Report.
+Details of all Interested Person Transactions (equal to or exceeding S$100,000 each in value) entered into by ART in FY 2020 are disclosed on page 356 of the Annual Report.

 Dealing with Conflicts of Interest

-The following principles and procedures have been established to deal with potential conflicts of interest which the Managers (including their Directors, executive officers and employees) may encounter in managing ART:
+The following principles and procedures have been established to deal with potential conflicts of interest which the Managers (including their Directors, key management personnel and employees) may encounter in managing ART:

 Following the completion of the combination of Ascott Reit and Ascendas Hospitality Trust, the agreement in relation to the right of first refusal granted by Ascendas Land International Pte.
 Ltd. (ALI), as sponsor of Ascendas Hospitality Trust (A-HTRUST), in favour of Perpetual (Asia) Limited, in its capacity as trustee of Ascendas Hospitality Real Estate Investment Trust and Ascendas Hospitality Trust Management Pte.
 Ltd., in its capacity as trustee-manager of Ascendas Hospitality Business Trust dated 9 July 2012 (as amended) (A-HTRUST ROFR, and together with TAL ROFR, the ROFRs) pursuant to which ALI had granted a right of first refusal to A-HTRUST in the event ALI wishes to dispose of certain assets which are subject to the A-HTRUST ROFR, had been novated by ALI to Ascott, such that Ascott becomes the obligor under the A-HTRUST ROFR.